scheide/dojo-stellar-hashwarriors/README.md

 ```

 ## 🤝 Contributing
-This project was created just for learning proposal.
+This project was created for learning purposes.
 Feel free to copy or share it.

 ## 📜 License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.

 ---
 ## HashWarriors Team